va7sdf/artbergmann/news/1990-1994/_posts/1991-03-07-juno-whoop-up.markdown

 ---
 title: juno whoop-up
-article_author:
+article_author: john mackie
-article_publication:
+article_publication: the vancouver sun
-article_date:
+article_date: march 7, 1991
 ---
-In which our irrepressible and undeniably hip music scribe JOHN MACKIE schmoozes with the movers, shakers and just plain heavy drinkers at the post-Juno hi-jinks
+_In which our irrepressible and undeniably hip music scribe JOHN MACKIE schmoozes with the movers, shakers and just plain heavy drinkers at the post-Juno hi-jinks_

-The Vancouver Sun / Thursday, March 7, 1991 / by John Mackie

 So, like, Sherri Decembrini of Nite Moves was telling me how Leonard Cohen (thunk!, the sound of a name dropping) reminded her of Art Bergmann (thunk!) and could I maybe introduce him to her?